JirathNuan/fmtg_neuropeptide/assembly-and-post-assembly-process.md

 cd ../../
 ```

-Next, Cutadapt was performed to trim the sequencing adapters, reads containing quality lower than 20, and preserve reads that long at least 25 bases as follow:
+Next, Cutadapt was performed to trim the sequencing adapters, reads containing quality lower than 20, and preserve reads that long at least 25 bases as follows

 ```bash
 ### Quality control